 A Mutually Beneficial Relationship

 Almonds depend on bees and bees depend on almonds.
-In fact, the link between bees and almonds is so important that the relationships between almond growers and their beekeepers often go back years or even generations.
+In fact, the link between bees and almonds is so important that the relationships between almond farmers and their beekeepers often go back years or even generations.

 Between February and March each year, almond tree buds burst into beautiful light pink and white blooms in preparation for pollination.
 As the trees blossom, honey bees forage for pollen and nectar in the orchard.
 When the bees move from tree to tree, they pollinate almond blossoms along the way.
 Each fertilized flower will grow into an almond.
 After almonds, beekeepers bring their honey bees to different locations across the United States, pollinating more than 90 other crops and making honey.